Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Experimental results

 The final evaluation was conducted using the selected WDCNN model on the 100 disjoint test splits.
 The results, presented in Table \ref{tab:ou-results}, confirm the superiority of the frequency-domain representation, which achieved a Macro AUROC of 93.12\% ± 4.26\%.
 This result serves as the primary deep learning benchmark for this dataset.
 In parallel, we also report the performance of shallow learning models trained on handcrafted features.

+To better understand the performance of each individual classifier in the frequency-domain WDCNN, we analyzed the ROC curves (Figure \ref{fig:ou-rocs}) by calculating the horizontal average \cite{hogan2023on} across 100 runs.
+For instance, at TPR = 90\% (FNR = 10\%), we achieve an average FPR = 6.53\%, 7.59\%, 9.08\% and 46.30\% for the diagnosis of inner, outer, ball and cage faults, respectively.
+As can be seen, most classifiers (Inner, Outer, and Ball) show strong performance, achieving AUROC values greater than 96.7\%.
+In contrast, the Cage classifier showed a significantly decreased performance, yielding an AUC of 80.8\% with a large variance of 13.7\%, indicating a more challenging classification problem for this specific fault type.

+It is worth noting that both the original ROC curves and their horizontal averages exhibit step-like behavior, with constant TPR values over ranges of FPR.
+Although the test set contains up to 240 segments, these are derived from only 24 underlying signals, thus many of these segments are highly similar and receive very similar scores, leading to a limited number of effective operating points.
+As a result, the lack of smoothness reflects the reduced diversity of the data.

 A central tenet of our methodology is the critical role of the number of unique bearings in the training set for model generalization.
 To empirically validate this principle, we conducted a sensitivity analysis on the UORED-VAFCLS dataset by systematically varying the train-to-test bearing ratio, exploring configurations of 1:4, 2:3, 3:2, and 4:1.
+These ratios, expressed as N:M, indicate that N bearings per fault mode are assigned to the training set, while the remaining M bearings per fault mode are allocated to the test set.
 To isolate the effect of bearing diversity, it was critical to control the total volume of training data seen by each model.
-We achieved this by varying the number of steps per epoch for each split configuration, ensuring that all models processed approximately the same number of samples used in the baseline experiment (3:2) during training and applying the same Data Augmentation techniques.
+We achieved this by adjusting the number of training epochs for each split configuration, scaling it accordingly so that all models were exposed to approximately the same total number of samples from the training set as in the baseline experiment (3:2), while applying the same Data Augmentation techniques.
+For example, the baseline configuration processes 21,600 training samples (36 signals over 600 epochs), while a 2:3 split provides only 24 training signals; in this case, the number of epochs is increased to 900 to maintain the same total training exposure.
 This methodology disentangles the influence of data diversity from the confounding variable of data quantity, clarifying whether performance changes are due to a richer dataset or simply a larger one.

 As hypothesized, a clear trend emerged.
 As illustrated in Figure \ref{fig:ou-diversity}, increasing the number of training bearings (e.g., a 4:1 ratio) leads to higher mean Macro AUROC scores, as the model benefits from greater component-level diversity during training.
 However, this comes at the cost of a smaller and less diverse test set, which may limit the reliability of the evaluation---especially in real-world scenarios where generalization to unseen components is critical.
 On the other hand, splits with more bearings in the test set (e.g., 1:4) provide a broader basis for evaluation, but may yield lower performance due to the reduced diversity in training data.
 These findings highlight the importance of selecting a partitioning strategy that not only supports model generalization but also ensures that performance estimates are based on sufficiently diverse and representative test sets.